DecisionsDev/odm-docker-kubernetes/eks/README.md

 Install a Kubernetes release with the default configuration and a name of `mycompany`.

 - Get the [eks-values.yaml](./eks-values.yaml) file and replace the following keys:
+  - `<REGISTRY_SECRET>` is the name of the secret containing the IBM Entitled registry key
   - `<AWS-AccountId>` is your AWS Account Id
   - `<RDS_DB_ENDPOINT>` is your database server endpoint (of the form: `db-server-name-1.********.<region>.rds.amazonaws.com`)
   - `<RDS_DATABASE_NAME>` is the initial database name defined when creating the RDS database